manaschaturvedi/TeamTechTitans-Katas2024/SoftwareSystems/core.md

-# Core Service for Fish Watch
+# Core Service for Fishy Watch

-***Core Service*** is the central component responsible for housing the core application logic, business rules, data processing, and backend functionalities within the Fish Watch system.
+***Core Service*** is the central component responsible for housing the core application logic, business rules, data processing, and backend functionalities within the Fishy Watch system.
 It serves as the backbone of the system, orchestrating data flow, handling business operations, and ensuring overall system functionality.

 ## Entity Relationship Details
 | Migration File                    | Description                                                                                                              | Indexes / Constraints                                             | Analytics / Inferences                                             |